How to Make Corporate Training Less Boring

 We totally get it.
 But what happens when there’s so much packed into a training video that employees miss the main takeaway?
 They’re getting lost in your train of thought and it’s making it hard for them to retain your message.
 Oops!

+An effective training video is usually shorter in length.
 Think about how you can prioritize your message and cut your script or video by a third.
 Then try cutting it by a third again.
 It may hurt at first, but we promise: the more concise the better.
 Your audience’s short attention spans will thank you!
 The proof will be colleagues who are better equipped to remember your content and apply it.

 Can’t seem to cut it?
 Consider the possibility that you have multiple subtopics to cover, that’s ok!
 Break down your videos into micro-courses, each with a specific topic to cover.
 That way, employees then feel focused on a single bite-sized piece of information.
 They’ll feel like they’re flying — or binging —through your organized course.
 A win-win all around.